 Orbital Configuration

-The US Space Force's 2nd Space Operations Squadron at Schriever Space Force Base in Colorado operates the ground control segment, monitoring all satellites and uploading corrections and updated navigation data twice per day.
+The 2nd Space Operations Squadron at Schriever Space Force Base in Colorado Springs operates the ground control segment, monitoring all satellites continuously and uploading corrections, updated ephemeris data, and clock corrections at least twice per day through a network of ground antennas located around the world.

 What Each Satellite Broadcasts

-- The exact time the signal was transmitted (from the satellite's atomic clock)
+- The exact time the signal was transmitted -- from the satellite's onboard atomic clocks, accurate to nanoseconds

 Atomic Clocks: The Heart of GPS